InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/step/io-transformer.md

 After processing the step logic and obtaining the returned data, you can also define how this returned data should be merged into the context of the entire pipeline.
 There are several ways to define this, all declared using the `Merge-back strategy` attribute:

-- If not defined, it means the returned data will overwrite the original context and be used as the new context.
+- Defined as `Replace`, it means the returned data will overwrite the original context and be used as the new context.
 - Defined as `Unbox and merge`, it means the returned data will be automatically unboxed and merged into the original context.
 In this case, the returned data must be a JSON object and cannot be a primitive type or an array.
-- Defined as a string, it means the returned data will be merged into the original context under the specified name.
+- Defined as `As specific property`, it means the returned data will be merged into the original context under the specified name.

 Here is a simple example: